othmandaha/printf/README.md

-This directory is exclusively dedicated to tasks and activities within the realm of printf projects at ALX.
+This directory is exclusively dedicated to tasks and activities within the realm of printf projects at ALXpara.